On This Page

 Create, edit, partition, datatype, and delete Lake Datasets.

-This topic primarily covers Lake Datasets that you populate from Cribl Stream, using the Cribl Lake Destination.
+This page focuses on Lake Datasets that you populate from Cribl Stream using the Cribl Lake Destination.
 However, for selected types of data, you have the option to create and populate a Lake Dataset using Cribl Lake Direct Access.

 Create a New Lake Dataset